-Local folklore has it, with regular discussion online, that in their heyday the docks at Fleetwood were connected to various buildings with tunnels that were used to transport goods and animals to and fro.
+Local folklore has it, that in their heyday the docks were connected to various buildings with tunnels under Fleetwood that were used to transport goods and animals to and fro.

-There’s a similar story about tunnels under Blackpool too, but photos and documentary evidence are sparse – which generates the discussion and speculation – it’s certainly an intriguing theory!
+There’s a similar story about tunnels under Blackpool too, but photos and documentary evidence are sparse.
+Tunnels is a subject which generates lots of discussion and speculation and it’s certainly an intriguing theory!

-Karen Stringer, Economic Development Officer at Wyre Council writes “I do remember someone here at Wyre (years ago!) telling me that opposite the Euston and underground is an original Victorian toilet block which has been covered over but I don’t know if this is true.
-It would be under where the toilet block is now – I think there were some recycling bins too but when the tramway was revamped they may have gone.
+Karen Stringer was one of the Economic Development Officers at Wyre Council.
+She told us “I do remember someone here at Wyre (years ago) telling me that opposite the Euston and underground is an original Victorian toilet block which has been covered over but I don’t know if this is true.
+It would be under where the toilet block is now.
+I think there were some recycling bins too but when the tramway was revamped they may have gone.
 Maybe the Civic Society would know more.
 It was discussed when we were preparing the Fleetwood Masterplan in the late 1990s when we made a site visit to what we call the Lighthouse Quarter but we didn’t have time to investigate further.
-Perhaps it’s just an old wives’ tale or perhaps they just poured concrete into the cavity – it would be great if they were still there though!
+Perhaps it’s just an old wives’ tale or perhaps they just poured concrete into the cavity – it would be great if they were still there though.

 Karen Lupton says: “There were tunnels connecting the schools on Beach Road and Poulton Road.
 Also some at the boating lake, the entrance is still there I think.”